“Gentrification and the Racialization of Space,” Philosophy and Social Criticism (forthcoming)

 About my research

-My core research interests are in ethics and political philosophy.
-I am especially interested in feminist philosophy, critical philosophy of race, and democratic theory.
+My core research interests are in political philosophy, feminist philosophy, critical philosophy of race, and democratic theory.
 Much of my work is concerned with understanding the wrongness of inequality.

 In the (hopefully not too distant) future, I’d like to return to an earlier, unfinished project that attempts to draw on insights from recent deliberative democratic theory to make a case for democratic economic planning as an alternative to the market as a mechanism for making decisions about large-scale economic investment.
 My view is that democratic control of investment is a necessary condition for political democracy, on the one hand, but also a superior means—when compared to capitalism—of promoting human flourishing, on the other.